jezzsantos/saastack/docs/how-to-guides/900-migrate-billing-provider.md

 1. You would create a Chargebee Customer record using the data in the `buyer` property.
 You would save the `buyer.id` in the metadata of the Chargebee Customer record.
 2. You would create a Chargebee Subscription for the Chargebee Customer.
 You would also save the `id` and `owningEntityId` as metadata in the Chargebee Subscription.
-3. You would define some Chargebee Plans, and assign one of those plans to the Chargebee subscription.
+3. You would define some Chargebee Plans and assign one of those plans to the Chargebee Subscription.

 Next, during the migration, once you have automated the creation of the BMS records, you will also need a collection of metadata of those BMS records back into the data of the `IBillingProvider` for when it is being used.